 The Slate-colored Junco is an obvious and dark junco with widespread breeding and wintering range.
 It has a dark slate grey to blackish head, breast, back, wings, and tail.
 The dark breast contrasts heavily with the white underparts and pinkish bill.
 The Slate-colored Junco has no wingbars, minimal brownish edging (females show the most), and minimal to no contrast between the hood color and body parts.
 The color along the flanks should also match the head and body color, which is dark grey to blackish.

 Identify the White-winged Junco

 The White-winged Junco is a very localized subspecies of the Dark-eyed Junco.
 Its range is quite limited, mainly to the Black Hills and Great Plains.
-It can appear superficially similar to the Slate-colored Junco, however, it is typically 2-4 shades lighter in its grey coloration, has wingbars, and has more diffuse coloration along the breast and flanks.
+It can appear superficially similar to the Slate-colored Junco.
+However, it is typically 2-4 shades lighter in its grey coloration, possesses wingbars, and has more diffuse coloration along the breast and flanks.
 Because of the lighter head and body coloration, a darker lore area that contrasts with the rest of the face is usually visible.
 The bill is longer and thicker than a typical Slate-colored Junco.